Common Stocks, Preferred Stocks: Basic Concepts

 Stock Warrants

-A warrant is a security that gives its owner the right, but not the obligation, to purchase a stipulated number of shares at a stipulated price anytime before the warrant expires.
-When the warrant is first issued, the stipulated price is always above the current market price, usually well above, because warrants have a much longer lifetime than stock rights.
+A warrant is a security giving its owner the right, but not the obligation, to purchase a stipulated number of shares at a stipulated price anytime before the warrant expires.
+When the warrant is first issued, the stipulated price is always above the market price when issued, usually well above, because warrants have a much longer lifetime than stock rights.
 Warrants typically have a life of 5 years.

 Stock Splits

-When a stock appreciates considerably, the corporation will sometimes declare a stock split, which will lower the market price of the stock, and therefore, hopefully entice more investors to buy the stock.
+When a stock appreciates considerably, the corporation will sometimes declare a stock split to lower the stock price, to entice more investors to buy the stock.
 The split ratio is usually 2:1, that is, 2 shares of stock now replace every share of stock, but the ratio can be 3:1, 4:1, 5:3 or anything else.
 If an investor had 100 shares of stock selling at $80 per share, he will have 200 shares selling at $40 per share after a 2:1 split.
-All financial ratios with the share price as one of the terms and the par value of the stock will be adjusted accordingly.
+All financial ratios using share price and par value of the stock will be adjusted accordingly.
 The number of outstanding stocks will also increase.

 Reverse Stock Splits